 To resize a graphic, follow these steps:

-- Open an existing document which contains an image or create a new blank document and insert an image
+- Open an existing document which contains an image or create a new blank document and insert an image.

 - Click once on the picture so that the resize handles appear:

-- The Picture Tools > Format tab will now be displayed on the Ribbon, click this to display the options available
+- The Picture Tools > Format tab will now be displayed on the Ribbon, click this to display the options available.

-- To resize an image manually, you can use your mouse and manually click and drag the resize handles on the image either towards the middle of the image to reduce the size or towards the edge of the screen to increase the size
+- To resize an image manually, you can use your mouse and manually click and drag the resize handles on the image either towards the middle of the image to reduce the size or towards the edge of the screen to increase the size.

-Don’t forget that if you click off your image you will lose the Picture Tools > Format tab.
+If you click off your image you will lose the Picture Tools > Format tab.
 It is a contextual tab, therefore, it is only displayed when you have an image selected.

 If you have a large number of images within your document, you may like to take a look at my post which demonstrates how to compress your pictures to reduce file sizes in Word.